gferraro2019/mouse_speller/README.md

 ## Installation
-Each dependecy can be install with the common comand: pip instal [name_of_depency]
+All dependecy can be install through the requirements.txt file with the command: pip install -r requirements.txt

 ## Example Usage
 python mouse_speller.py